 If you are 60 years or older, you can receive free tuition at any of the State’s 23 campuses.
 In addition to tuition, the waiver covers health services, application fees, and related activity fees while reducing access to health facilities and student body center access to $1.00.

-Tuition-Free College Courses for Senior Citizens
+Tuition-Free College Courses for Aging Adults

 A few different schools in Colorado offer free college courses for seniors.
 For example, those 55 or older can qualify for free courses at Colorado State University; while you must be at least 60 for courses at the Metropolitan State University of Denver and University of Colorado Denver.
 It’s worth noting that the University of Denver offers an audit program for those over the age of 60 for $100.